blackBagel/NHTSA-FARS-MLOps-Project/GCP setup.md

 2. **Manage Permissions**:
    - Click on the "Permissions" tab.
    - Click "Add" to add a new member.
+   - For the MLflow Service Account:
+    - **Enter the Service Account**: In the "New members" field, enter the email address of the service account you created for mlflow.
+    - **Assign a Role**: From the "Select a role" dropdown, choose "Storage Object Admin."
+    - **Save**: Click "Save" to apply the permissions.
+  - For the Prediction Server Service Account:
-   - **Enter the Service Account**: In the "New members" field, enter the email address of the service account you created.
+    - **Enter the Service Account**: In the "New members" field, enter the email address of the service account you created for mlflow.
-   - **Assign a Role**: From the "Select a role" dropdown, choose "Storage Object Viewer."
+    - **Assign a Role**: From the "Select a role" dropdown, choose "Storage Object Viewer"
     - **Save**: Click "Save" to apply the permissions.

 ## Step 7: Test the Setup